telerik/winforms-docs/winforms-converter/supported-controls/toolstrip.md

 title: ToolStrip
 page_title: ToolStrip | Winforms Converter
 description: This article explains which standard .NET controls properties are removed and which are replaced with similar equivalents.
-slug: winforms/winforms-converter/supported-controls/datagridview
+slug: winforms/winforms-converter/supported-controls/toolstrip
 tags: covert, winforms, treeview
 published: True
 position: 1
 ---

-# TreeView
+# ToolStrip

-The ToolStrip is converted to [RadCommandBar]({%slug winforms/comandbar%}).
+The ToolStrip is converted to [RadCommandBar]({%slug winforms/commandbar%}).
 The following tables describe which properties, methods and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|